Abbas-MG/ScyllaHide/README.md

 - To initiate a process within Cheat Engine, firstly ensure the Windows debugger is selected within the settings.
 - Subsequently, click on the “Open Process” button, choose “File”, and then select “Create Process”.

+Note: If you are using VEH debugger module, disable KiUserExceptionDispatcher option.

 # ScyllaHide